 The professors will work hard in concert with students to place students, and are highly confident everyone will be placed in a substantive and interesting internship.
 Students may or may not get their first choice, and the internship may be lined up anytime between December and April, but again the professors are confident that all program participants can and will be placed well.

 Will the externship be paid?

 The basic approach for the program is that students receive academic credit, not a salary, for the summer.
 The unpaid nature of most externships makes it much easier for students to get interesting, substantive positions for the summer.

 Students in the externship class receive three credits for a mix of academic work (a class presentation and paper) and externship work.
 As permitted by accreditation standards, the number of hours of class meeting for this three credit course is much lower due to the externship hours worked.
-In a few cases, students get paid internships and often then do an independent study paper with Swire for credit.
+In a few cases, students get paid internships and often then do an independent study paper for credit.
 In conformance with American Bar Association standards, students can receive up to $100 per week from their employer, considered a reimbursement for expenses, without that being considered as paid work.
 In compliance with ABA rules, students also are permitted to receive funding from other sources, such as for public interest fellowships, while receiving credit.

 What if I find a job on my own in D.C.?

 If you find a job or externship in D.C. based on your efforts, without applying to the program first, you may still wish to participate in the program in either of two ways.
 First, you can contact the professors, explain that you have found a position in D.C., and say you would like to enroll in the program.
 The likely answer will be yes.
 Second, you may wish to enroll in one or two of the courses without joining the full program.
 If so, it will be treated like signing up for any other Moritz course in the summer.